KK Igokea: 2012–13 ABA League controversy

 At the beginning of the 2012–13 ABA League season, the ABA League Board announced that starting this season the only way to qualify for the European Club Competitions under ULEB, will be through Adriatic League and not the national championships of each ABA country member.
 ABA League Board also informed clubs and the public that the winner of the regular season will directly qualify for the Euroleague Group Phase in the 2013–14 season and that the second ABA team in Euroleague will be the Final Four winner.
 If the same team wins the regular season and the Final Four, then the second-placed team from the regular season will go to Euroleague.
 The third-placed team from the regular season would enter the Qualification for the 2013–14 Euroleague.
 In February 2013, when it became clear that Igokea will win the regular season, Euroleague Basketball clarified the situation of the Adriatic League spots saying the three first teams in the Final Four will qualify.
 Due to the different interpretations of both associations, Euroleague and Liga ABA negotiated a solution to be applied only for the 2012–13 season.

 Finally, both organizations agreed that if the team is in the first positions after the Regular Season meets all of the B-licence minimum requirements, will qualify to Euroleague.
-In this case, KK Igokea doesn't meet the required criteria, so Euroleague Basketball applied the 2012-13 Euroleague Bylaws by which the 2013 ABA Final Four champion and the runner-up will take the first two Adriatic positions in this order, whilst the next highest regular-season team will take the final Adriatic position.
+In this case, KK Igokea doesn't meet the required criteria, so Euroleague Basketball applied the 2012–13 Euroleague Bylaws by which the 2013 ABA Final Four champion and the runner-up will take the first two Adriatic positions in this order, while the next highest regular-season team will take the final Adriatic position.

-2013–14 European Club Competitions
+2013–14 European club competitions

-On 25 June 2013, the Igokea's Executive Board announced that the club won't compete in the 2013–14 Euroleague Qualifying rounds because their home arena doesn't meet the standards for the Euroleague B license (mainly because of the capacity).
+On 25 June 2013, Igokea's executive board announced that the club would not compete in the 2013–14 Euroleague Qualifying rounds because their home arena did not meet the standards for the Euroleague B license (mainly because of the capacity).
 Instead, the club competed in the 2013–14 EuroCup.